The ten-second countdown had begun.

 My mother had been planning this occasion ever since I was born.
 I wasn’t keen on parties.
 It was an excuse for people to freeload and snoop around our house.
 When I become Alpha, I intended to ban any such functions.

 “Caleb, do you see her?
 Have you felt drawn to anyone yet?”
 Aaron asked.

-He glanced over his shoulder at a group of giggling girls, while running a hand through his dark-blond hair.
-His blue eyes sparkling with a hint of mischief.
+Aaron, my comical best friend, was standing around trying to look all sophisticated with his champagne glass like James Bond, dressed in his black Tux, white shirt, and bow tie.
+He glanced over his shoulder at a group of giggling girls while running a hand through his dark-blond hair, his blue eyes sparkling with a hint of mischief.

 “Caleb, you remember Rachel?
 Ava and Julien’s daughter,” she introduced, in a superficial, honeyed tone.

 Rachel shied away, but it was all part of her ‘sweet and innocent’ performance.
 I remembered her from school.
 The words ‘shy’ and ‘Rachel’ didn’t belong in the same sentence.
 Mom may have fallen for her girl-next-door act, but I hadn’t.

 Rachel had to look up to me.
 I stood at six-foot-five inches in my socks.
 Alphas were taller than everyone else in the pack.
 The moment I hit puberty, my body changed, and now I was as broad and as muscular as my father.

 “Yeah...
 Hi, Rachel,” I responded out of politeness.

 “Hey, Caleb, maybe you could save a dance for me later?”
 She suggested, in her practiced sultry tone.